Georgia State Route 137

 State Route 137 (SR 137) is a 55.5 mi southwest-to-northeast state highway in the west-central part of the U.S. state of Georgia.
-The highway connects Cusseta with Buena Vista and Butler.
-It travels through the southeastern portion of Fort Benning.
-Its routing exists within portions of Chattahoochee, Marion, and Taylor counties.
+The highway travels from an SR 355 in an unincorporated part of Marion County to the west of Buena Vista to Butler.
+It begins near the southeastern portion of Fort Benning.
+Its routing exists within portions Marion and Taylor counties.